openshift/installer/docs/user/openstack/install_upi.md

 ?
 Cluster Name <openshift>
 ```

-Most of these are self-explanatoray. `Cloud` is the cloud name in your `clouds.yaml` i.e. what's set as your `OS_CLOUD` environment variable.
+Most of these are self-explanatory. `Cloud` is the cloud name in your `clouds.yaml` i.e. what's set as your `OS_CLOUD` environment variable.

 *Cluster Name* and *Base Domain* will together form the fully qualified domain name which the API interface will expect to the called, and the default name with which OpenShift will expose newly created applications.